We're super excited to share more crafty DIY ideas with you.

-All you need is a piece of slate – you should be able to find some at builders yards or tiling shops.
+All you need is a piece of slate.
+You should be able to find some at builders yards or tiling shops.
 If you’re in South Africa then go to Builder’s Warehouse peeps.
 They have them in the back and you can pick and choose the thickness and colors.

-You’ll also need a spray bottle filled with water, pliers, a rubber mallet, safety gear, a tile cutter and a tile file.
+You’ll also need a spray bottle filled with water, pliers, a rubber mallet, safety gear, a tile cutter, and a tile file.

 Before we get into the how to, I just want to chat a little about tile cutters.

 You can use various tools to cut slate.
 A wet tile saw, regular circular saw with a tile blade, an oscillating multi-tool or even a tile nipper all work.
 But we prefer using our Dremel and attaching a diamond tile cutting wheel.
-It’s light weight and the smaller blade makes it sooo much easier to cut the rounded edges at the top of the heart.
-It’s like using a girlie man tool 😉 (I’ll add an affiliate link at the bottom of the post for your convinience).
+It’s lightweight and the smaller blade makes it sooo much easier to cut the rounded edges at the top of the heart.
+It’s like using a girlie man tool 😉 (I’ll add an affiliate link at the bottom of the post for your convenience).
 If you don’t have a Dremel, no worries, many hardware stores will them rent them out for the day.
 So you can play without paying to much.

 To make the heart shape simply score a heart onto the slate using a sharp knife or pointy stick.
 You could also use a permanent marker to draw the heart.
-When you’re ready to start cutting, spray the slate with water, turn on the cutting tool and start cutting.
+When you’re ready to start, spray the slate with water, turn on the cutting tool and start cutting.
 The water helps lubricate the blade (LOL, that sounds so wrong) and eliminates airborne dust.
 Oh yeah, and don’t forget to put on a dust mask and all your protective gear 😉 That fine dust that you see in the picture below is hot, so please be careful.

 To break off the larger pieces a light tap with a rubber mallet works beautifully.
 The slate should break all along the “fault” line you made with the cutting wheel.
 If there are any sharp edges you can get rid of them with a tile file.
 Just sand them away.
 Slate has a tendency to stain so it’s best to put on a food safe tile sealer if you want to use it as a serving board.